cvetomir-todorov/CecoChat/docs/intro-technologies.md

 * enables a superb throughput due to its balanced distribution of partition leadership throughout the cluster
 * fault-tolerant and persists messages with customizable durability
 * can be tuned for either low latency, high-throughput or something in-between
-* allows different consumer groups each of which can process messages independently from each other
+* allows different consumer groups each of which can process messages independently of each other
 * has a pull model which allows consumers to process messages at their own rate
 * a good solution for an event log, especially when processing a single message is fast
 * has some known operability issues with partition redistribution among a consumer group